ethandfang/Perigee/README.md

 follows [CNEOS's definition](https://cneos.jpl.nasa.gov/about/neo_groups.html).

 ## Data snapshot

-One-time snapshot pulled 2026-07-04 from the APIs above, committed as static JSON in `data/`:

 - `neos.json` — orbital elements + physical parameters for all PHAs and the
   largest other NEOs (Small-Body Database Query API)